Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: Proof of thmvapf

-We claim that \labtequ{interv}{no component of $G - F'$ sends edges to more than one interval.} Indeed, if such a component $C'$ existed, then, by a topological argument, it would be impossible to embed \g\ is such a way that both $C$ and $C'$ lie in the same side of $F'$ (\fig{fIJ}), but such an embedding must be possible since $F$ is a face boundary.
+We claim that \labtequ{interv}{no bridge of $F'$ is adjacent with more than one interval.} Indeed, if such a bridge $C'$ existed, then, by a topological argument, it would be impossible to embed \g\ is such a way that both $C$ and $C'$ lie in the same side of $F'$ (\fig{fIJ}), but such an embedding must be possible since $F$ is a face boundary.

 Next, we claim that at most one of the intervals sends an edge to an infinite component of $G - F'$.
 For if \ta\ intervals $I\neq J$ adjacent with infinite components $C_I$, $C_J$ of $G - F'$, then replacing $I$ in $F'$ by a path through $C$ we would obtain a cycle $D$ that separates $C_I$ from $C_J$ by \eqref{interv} (\fig{fIJ}).
 But then $g^{-1}I,g^{-1}J$ must lie in distinct sides of $g^{-1}D$ since $F=g^{-1}F'$ and $F$ is a face boundary, contradicting the fact that \sig\ is \vapf.